Pirate FlagPirates and PrivateersPirate Flag

 Thistles & Pirates

-Cover Art: Kings of the Sea
+Cover Art: Kings of the Seas

 Kings of the Sea: Charles II, James II & the Royal Navy

-Seaforth, 2017, ISBN 978-1-84832-400-8, US $42.00 / £30.00
+Seaforth, 2017, ISBN 978-1-84832-400-8, US $42.00 / UK £30.00

-Reviewed by Irwin Bryan
+review by Irwin Bryan

-The publishers have produced a lavish book, which includes many of the superb naval paintings done in the seventeenth century.
+The publishers have produced a lavish book, which includes many of the superb naval paintings done in the 17th century.
 These are presented throughout the text in full color on glossy paper and range in size from ¼ page to double-page spreads.
 There are also photographs and/or pictures of places mentioned in the text and contemporary maps.

 King James I established a permanent navy able to defend the British seas.
-By 1623 thirty-five warships were ready.
+By 1623, thirty-five warships were ready.
 Some had received repairs and others had been built.
-By the end of his reign there were four Royal dockyards: Chatham, Deptford, Woolwich and Portsmouth.
+By the end of his reign, there were four Royal dockyards: Chatham, Deptford, Woolwich and Portsmouth.
 The king’s son, Henry, Prince of Wales, was very involved with the navy.
+He

-He visited the dockyards regularly and inspected the ships being built.
+regularly visited the dockyards and inspected the ships being built.
 He promoted voyages of exploration that would lead to the growth of trade for the kingdom.
 Regrettably he died of typhus at the age of eighteen.

-Following the Restoration, the majority of Cromwell’s captains needed to be removed from the king’s navy.
-But some were retained because they possessed certain qualities expected of a naval captain.
-Although available, most merchant ship captains did not have these qualities.
-This led to the appointment of “gentlemen-captains,” who had the social standing to lead but lacked knowledge in sailing and seamanship.
-The author’s fictional series about Matthew Quinton begins with Gentleman-Captain and illustrates the troubles an inexperienced captain can have.
+Following the Restoration, the majority of Cromwell’s captains need to be removed from the king’s navy, but some are retained because they possess certain qualities expected of a naval captain.
+Although available, most merchant ship captains do not have these qualities.
+This led to the appointment of “gentlemen-captains,” who have the social standing to lead but lack knowledge in sailing and seamanship.
+To correct this deficiency, James institutes the post of “volunteers per order.”
+Younger sons of well-born parents are given places aboard men-of-war with the expectation that they will learn the ways of the sea before qualifying for commissions.
+In 1677, the standards for promotion to lieutenant – including years of service and examination by the king’s flag officers and senior captains – are approved by the Board.

-The text indicates this was thought to be a plan of Pepys’, or at least that’s how Pepys recorded it happened.
-Dr. Davies refutes why this was not the case in great detail and additionally in an appendix where he describes the way Admiralty meetings took place in the 1670s.
+The following year, the position of “midshipman” is established and young “tarpaulin” candidates are put together with young gentlemen to change attitudes and animosity within both groups of young officers and the more senior officers.
+The text indicates this is thought to be a plan of Pepys, or at least that’s how Pepys records it happened.
+Davies refutes why this is not the case in great detail and additionally in an appendix where he describes the way Admiralty meetings take place in the 1670s.

 In addition to the beauty of the paintings already mentioned, each has a detailed caption.
 Many notes, mostly of sources, are found before a detailed index.
 The book also contains an appendix, a select bibliography, and suggestions for further reading.

-Kings of the Sea is an excellent work detailing the role the Stuarts undertook in the design and construction of many ships and in the establishment of the infrastructure needed to support a permanent navy.
-This is a view of the seventeenth-century Royal Navy without battles or naval heroes as the central theme.
-Still the text holds your interest thanks to Dr. Davies’ conversational style, which makes it seem as if he is speaking with you instead of lecturing to you.
+Kings of the Sea is an excellent work detailing the role the Stuarts undertake in the design and construction of many ships and in the establishment of the infrastructure needed to support a permanent navy.
+This is a view of the 17th-century Royal Navy without battles or naval heroes as the central theme.
+Still the text holds your interest thanks to Davies’ conversational style, which makes it seem as if he is speaking with you instead of lecturing to you.
+My reason for choosing to read this book is that I am reading my way through Davies’s fiction series, The Matthew Quinton Journals, and realize how much I do not know about this period of naval history.
+Kings of the Sea is the perfect book for anyone interested in learning the actual history of the times, the importance of King Charles II and James II to the Royal Navy, or Quinton’s not-too-fictional naval world.

-Review Copyrighted ©2018 Irwin Bryan
+18 Irwin Bryan

 Home